HOW DOES RECYCLING WORK?

 recycling processes.

-that the recycling processes can differ depending on the plastic type?
+Do you know that the recycling processes can differ depending on the plastic type?

 Take a look at the following factsheets to learn more about the most common plastic waste streams in Europe.